35mm Half Frame Camera Proposal

 Half Frame 35mm Camera

-Rumours in the Quality Assurance lab, in the early eighties, revolved around the introduction of a new camera system.
-I was really hoping they would do a modern 35mm, since there were none in the lineup at the time.
-I was really disappointed when they finally told us about the Disc program.
-I didn't see how that tiny neg could produce decent images.
-I was right, they were terrible.
+Rumours in the Quality Assurance lab in the early 1980's, revolved around the introduction of a new camera system.
+Personally, I was really hoping they would create a modern 35mm, since there were none in the lineup at the time.
+I was REALLY disappointed when they finally told us about the Disc program.
+I couldn't see how that tiny neg could produce decent images.
+I was right, they were terrible, very grainy, hard to make out faces a few feet away.
+The prmary reason I chose photographing with them versus evaluating the resulting photos.
+I would have failed every one

 My colleague Gerry felt the same way.
-I suggested we design a 35mm half frame camera in which the film traveled from top of the camera to the bottom, creating a horizontal 1/2 frame format.
-We created a list of specs and I designed a camera in MacPaint to show what it would look like, as well as the viewfinder view, to show the various displays.
+I suggested we design a 35mm half frame camera in which the film traveled from top of the camera to the bottom, thus creating a horizontal 1/2 frame format.
+(Verticle frame is a drawback common in many previous half frame cameras) We created a list of specs and I designed a camera in MacPaint to show what it would look like, as well as the viewfinder view, to show the various displays.
 The camera also featured another idea I suggested, and that was to have the film unspool to the bottom when first loaded and then each exposed frame would wind back into the canister as you shot.
 This would prevent accidental exposures of your exposed film if the back was accidentally opened.

 Left Arrow center Arrow Right Arrow